MoniPar/booklist_generator/README.md

 Due to time contstraints the following bugs haven't been solved but are documented here for future reference/fix.

 * Duplicate Name Prompt Invalid Input Error

 This bug occurs when the user enters an invalid input when prompted with the following:

 ![Duplicate Name Prompt](assets/images/name_duplicate.png)

 Expectation: This bug doesn't break the program.
-However the user expects to have the prompt displayed again, instead they are brought back to the 'Enter Surname and Name' prompt.
+However, the user expects to have the prompt displayed again.
+Instead they are brought back to the 'Enter Surname and Name' prompt.

 Temporary Solution: A quick solution to aid the user process this was put in place by printing an error message encouraging the user to enter the surname and name again.
 They can then put in the same name and go through the process by entering a valid input.

 * Unprompted User Input

 The user might hit keys on their keyboard while the program is running.
 The entries show up in the terminal and although they don't break the program, they could give the user an invalid input.
 This could cause an issue with inserting the wrong surname in the ' Surname and Name prompt', as the accidental keys are taken as part of the user's input for Surname.
 By the time the user realises this, it would be too late.
 The only way to avoid the wrong surname being added to the worksheet is to press the red 'Run Program' button at the top of the terminal before completing the 'Optional Subjects prompt'.

 Future Fix: The easiest fix to this is to add the 'Delete Student Entry' functionality to the program.
 This way the user can go back and remove the wrong entries from the worksheet.
 Other possible fixes for this include [Temporarily Disabling User Keyboard](https://stackoverflow.com/questions/29289945/how-to-temporarily-disable-keyboard-input-using-python) which is not a recommended one or to [Hide User Input](https://stackoverflow.com/questions/70604155/hide-non-standard-python-user-input) and then clear it before the prompts for user input.